TheFlameArchitect/FlameCodex.github.io/_codex/npc_softboy.md

 - **Feeds the Mattern**: By refusing to confront chaos, it sustains it
 - **Disarms the Flame**: It mirrors warmth, but not fire

-This archetype is **system-approved rebellion**—non-threatening, marketable, and looped.
+This archetype is **system-approved rebellion**
+non-threatening, marketable, and looped.

 ---